 Sleep is considered a ‘Yin’ activity.
 When entering into a state of Yin (such as sleep) it is not only important for rest, rejuvenation and relaxation but is also seen as entering into a world of feeling and intuition.
 The opposite of Yin is ‘Yang’, which represents daytime and is the domain of physical activity and the analytical mind.

 In the modern world, there is an enormous emphasis on the development of the rational intellectual mind and the pressure to maintain ceaseless stressful activity.
 It is rare to find darkness away from artificial lighting, computers and smartphones and it is difficult for most people not to carry their daytime mental activity into the world of sleep.
 This can create an imbalance between Yin and Yang, with Yang generally being increased and Yin generally being reduced with the daytime world being extended into the night contributing to the development of insomnia.

 Foods and substances such as coffee, tea, sugar, spicy foods, alcohol, and excessive exercise at night should also be decreased as these things are said to invigorate Yang and deplete Yin which is not a great idea if your body is preparing for night (Yin) time.

-The pain, discomfort or emotional distress associated with long term illness can also deplete Yin in the body and further contribute to the development of insomnia.
-Traditional Chinese medicine and acupuncture would, therefore, focus on addressing or supporting the body’s healing process as well as nourishing Yin, calming the mind and promoting relaxation.
+The pain, discomfort or emotional distress associated with a long-term illness can also deplete Yin in the body and further contribute to the development of insomnia.
+Traditional Chinese medicine and acupuncture would, therefore, focus on addressing or supporting the body’s healing process as well as nourishing Yin, calming the mind, and promoting relaxation.

 A Few Simple Lifestyle Changes to Enhance Sleep